-The Kishino-Hasegawa test uses the standard error of differences in single-site likelihoods between two trees to estimate the significance of an observed difference between them [under the assumption that the distribution of single-site likelihood differences approximates a normal distribution (Kishino and Hasegawa, 1989)].
-The simulation method estimates the probability of observing a particular result under a model of sequence evolution that is estimated from the data, assuming that some hypothesis is true.
+The Kishino-Hasegawa test uses the standard error of differences in single-site likelihoods between two trees to estimate the significance of an observed difference between them (under the assumption that the distribution of single-site likelihood differences approximates a normal distribution; Kishino and Hasegawa, 1989).
+The simulation method estimates the probability of observing a particular result under a model of sequence evolution that is estimated from the data, assuming some hypothesis is true.
 In this case, it is important to ask how often a tree on which rodents are monophyletic would be expected to generate data that appear to reject rodent monophyly.
-The best-fit tree (under the likelihood criterion) supporting rodent monophyly was used as the model (true) tree and 100 replicate data sets were simulated under the best-fit $(GTR+I+\Gamma)$; see below) model estimated from the original data.
-Each of these simulated data sets was then subjected to heuristic searches under parsimony (10 random input orders) and likelihood (simple addition sequence) using the $GTR+I+\Gamma$ and GTR equalrates model (see below).
-The proportion of replicates in which rodents are nonmonophyletic represents the probability of incorrectly inferring nonmonophyly if the best rodent monophyly tree were the true tree.
+The best fit tree (under the likelihood criterion) supporting rodent monophyly was used as the model (true) tree and 100 replicate data sets were simulated under the best-fit (GTR+I+ Γ ; see below) model estimated from the original data.
+Each of these simulated data sets was then subjected to heuristic searches under parsimony (10 random input orders) and likelihood (simple

+Running Head: Are Guinea Pigs Rodents?
+Sullivan, J. & D. L. Swofford.
+1997.
+J. Mamm.
+Evol., 4:77-86 addition sequence) using the GTR+I+ Γ and GTR equal rates model (see below).
+The proportion of replicates in which rodents are non-monophyletic represents the probability of incorrectly inferring non-monophyly if the best rodent monophyly tree were the true tree.